One Day I'll Fly Away: Cover versions and samples

 Shirley Bassey released a cover of the song on her 1996 album The Show Must Go On.
 Dutch symphonic metal band After Forever covered the song and released it on Exordium (2003).
 Gospel singer Ruben Studdard released a cover as a Wal-Mart-exclusive bonus track on his fourth album, Love Is (2009).
 The opening bars of "One Day I'll Fly Away" have also appeared on the 2010 Leaving Certificate Music Listening exam in Ireland, as an unprepared Aural Awareness excerpt on Q6.
-Italian singer Bianca Atzei covered the songs and released it as a single on December 9, 2013.
+Italian singer Bianca Atzei covered the song and released it as a single on December 9, 2013.

-British soprano Sarah Brightman also covered an operatic version of the song, but it was not included in either CD or digital download until 2015, when her version was included in the first of the 3 volumes of the digital download Rarities (hence her "Test version").
-British Electronica trio Vaults covered the song to be the soundtrack featured in the John Lewis 2016 Christmas advertisement.
+British soprano Sarah Brightman recorded an operatic version of the song, but it was not available on either CD or as a digital download until 2015, when her version was included in the first of the three volumes of the digital download Rarities (hence her "Test version").
+British electronic trio Vaults covered the song for the John Lewis 2016 Christmas advertisement.

-British Electronica trio Vaults covered the song to be the soundtrack featured in the John Lewis 2016 Christmas advertisement.
-"One Day I'll Fly Away" is included of the Vaults's debut studio album, Caught in Still Life.